misztak/FruStration/README.md

 Game ISOs and PS-EXE files can be launched by **dragging them into the emulator window** or by using the corresponding command line arguments.
 Use `--help` to see all available options.

-If no executable files are provided the emulator will launch the PS1 main menu.
+If no executable files are provided the emulator will launch the BIOS main menu.

 ### Debugger